-Dr. Luis Benveniste is the Practice Director for the Education Global Practice of the World Bank.
+Dr. Luis Benveniste is the Human Development Regional Director for Latin American and the Caribbean at the World Bank.
 He was a co-author of the World Development Report 2012: Gender Equality and Development.

-Dr. Benveniste’s research interests focus on teacher policies and student assessment practices.
+Dr. Benveniste´s research interests focus on teacher policies and student assessment practices.
 Other publications include Teaching in Cambodia (2008), with J. Marshall and M. Araujo, Teaching in Lao PDR (2008), with J. Marshall and L. Santibaez, "The political structuration of assessment: Negotiating State power and legitimacy," in A.H.
-Halsey, P. Brown, H. Lauder & J. Dillabough (eds.), Education: Globalisation and Social Change (2006) and All Else Equal (2003), with M. Carnoy and R. Rothstein--a book on accountability and the organization of public and private schools in the U.S.
+Halsey, P. Brown, H. Lauder & J. Dillabough (eds.), Education: Globalisation and Social Change (2006) and All Else Equal (2003), with M. Carnoy and R. Rothstein, a book on accountability and the organization of public and private schools in the United States.